Ranj Pillai

-Ranj Pillai (born January 1974) is a Canadian politician, who has been the tenth premier of Yukon since January 14, 2023 and leader of the Yukon Liberal Party since January 9, 2023.
-He represents the electoral district of Porter Creek South in the Legislative Assembly of Yukon, to which he was first elected in the 2016 election.
+Ranj Pillai (born January 1974) is a Canadian politician who served as the tenth premier of Yukon and leader of the Yukon Liberal Party from 2023 to 2025.
+He represented the electoral district of Porter Creek South in the Legislative Assembly of Yukon, to which he was first elected in the 2016 election.

 Early life

-Ranj was born in Nova Scotia.
+Ranj was born in Inverness, Nova Scotia.
 He grew up in Brook Village and Inverness before moving to Antigonish to complete his high school diploma.
 His father, Gopi (N.G.)
-Pillai, is a retired doctor in Inverness and his mother, Johnena Lee, is a retired nurse.
+Pillai, is a retired Indian Hindu doctor from Kerala and his mother, Johnena Lee, is a retired nurse.

-Career
+Political career

 Pillai sat as a Whitehorse City Councillor from 2009 to 2012.
-While on council he helped bring Scotiabank Hockey Day in Canada to Whitehorse and was awarded the 2011 Yukon Tourism Champion Award for his efforts.
+While on council, he helped bring Scotiabank Hockey Day in Canada to Whitehorse and was awarded the 2011 Yukon Tourism Champion Award for his efforts.